wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 For every demo below you need to run through all the pre-requisite steps mentioned above.
 For each demo, before you click "Create Linode" at the bottom of the page make sure that you are creating a linode in the correct region (gb-lon), that the Linode has a root password set.
 If you understand what you are doing, then the rest of the settings for your linode are left to your discretion.

-Once you click "Create Linode", the build will deploy which will take some minutes.
+Once you click "**Create Linode**", the build will deploy which will take some minutes.

 Once the build is completed: